arichiardi/emacs.d/README.md

 files in the config dir.
 Emacs Live provides helper fns to make it easy for you to load config files and for you to add lib dirs to your load path.
 See the section on helper fns below.

-### Shipped Packs

-Emacs live ships with a few packs:

-#### Foundation

-A set of defaults to create a clutter free, friendly and more dynamic Emacs foundation.
-Also adds fuzzy matching autocomplete functionality for most of the Emacs minibuffer actions - such as finding files, calling functions and switching buffers.

-#### Colour

-Colour highlighting includes cyberpunkd and gandalf Sam Aaron approved themes plus zenburn-emacs.
-Use `color-theme-YOURCHOICE` to switch between them.
-Currently cyberpunk has seen more love - patch requests accepted for appropriate improvements to Gandalf.

-#### Clojure

-A set of goodies to get you hacking Clojure like a pro.

-* Clojure Mode (with fancy `(λ [a] (+ a 5))` and `ƒ(+ % 5)` prettifications)
-* cider (for communicating with nREPL servers)
-* Auto completion (configured to work with nREPL for inline auto completion of documentation)
-* Tailor-made colour theme
-* Fancy highlighting of sexps on eval
-* Rainbow parens and delimiters (to allow you to easily navigate a sea of parens)

-#### Lang

-A number of extra language modes for your joy.
-Languages include:

-* Markdown
-* Yaml
-* JavaScript

-#### Power

-A boost of fantastic functionality for your live-coding fingertips.
-Highlights include:

-* The amazing undo-tree (live-code with confidence!)
-* Textmate-like snippets
-* Refheap mode for pasting snippets to refheap.com
-* Github Gist support
-* Quick jump mode for accessing previous locations
-* Ace jump mode for jumping directly to any symbol on the screen with 2 or three keystrokes.

 ### Loading Packs